detailyang/nginx-location-match-visible/README.md

 extra_match(alpha order)->prefix(alpha order)->regular(order write by conf)->named(alpha order)->noname(order write by conf)
 ````

-Then Nginx will move named and noname location from the list, because normal will not hit these location.
+Then Nginx will move named and noname location from the list, because normal request will not hit these location directly.
-Then Nginx will split regular location to signle list like the following.
+And Nginx will split regular location to signle list like the following.
-Then Nginx transform the location list only have match and prefix to a ternary tree like the following.
+Finally Nginx transform the location list only have match and prefix to a ternary tree like the following.

 ![nginx location tree and regular location list](https://raw.githubusercontent.com/detailyang/nginx-location-match-visible/master/docs/images/nginxds.png)